kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

         password: "password"
     ```

-    1. `apiKey` scheme `apiKeyAuth`: value sent by the generated `ApiKeyHttpClientInterceptor` in the header/query/cookie declared by the scheme
+    1. `apiKey` scheme `apiKeyAuth`: value sent in the header, query parameter or cookie declared by the scheme
-    2. `basic` scheme `basicAuth`: credentials wrapped by the generated `BasicAuthHttpClientInterceptor`
+    2. `basic` scheme `basicAuth`: credentials wrapped by the generated `BasicAuthHttpClientTokenProvider`

+The path above corresponds to `securityConfigPrefix = "openapiAuth"`:

+===! ":fontawesome-brands-java: `Java`"

+    ```groovy
+    configOptions = [
+        mode: "java-client",
+        clientConfigPrefix: "httpClient.petV3",
+        securityConfigPrefix: "openapiAuth"
+    ]
+    ```

+=== ":simple-kotlin: `Kotlin`"

+    ```groovy
+    configOptions = mapOf(
+        "mode" to "kotlin-client",
+        "clientConfigPrefix" to "httpClient.petV3",
+        "securityConfigPrefix" to "openapiAuth"
+    )
+    ```

 #### bearer and oauth { #client-authorization-token }

-For `bearer` and `oauth` schemes, the generator expects an [`HttpClientTokenProvider`](http-client.md#token-provider) component tagged with the generated `ApiSecurity` marker class
+For `bearer`, `oauth2` and `openId` schemes the generator does not know where the token comes from, so it expects an
+[`HttpClientTokenProvider`](http-client.md#token-provider) component tagged with the generated marker class for that scheme.
-(for example `ApiSecurity.BearerAuth`).
-The generator wraps it in a `BearerAuthHttpClientInterceptor` automatically, so only the token provider must be supplied:
+The returned value is sent as the whole `Authorization` header, so it must include the `Bearer ` prefix when the scheme requires it:

 ===! ":fontawesome-brands-java: `Java`"